markuswntr/swift-simdx/README.md

 > **Note:** This is far from finished, and not guarantueed to perform faster.
 There have been no performance tests, no benchmarks, no nothing.

 **TODO:**
-- [ ] Element wise multiplication and division
 - [ ] Comparison (Equal, Greater/LowerThan, ...)
 - [ ] Documentation
 - [ ] 256bit (Length) storages